get-convex/convex-backend/crates/fivetran_source/docs/setup-guide.md

 ---
-name: Convex Setup Guide
+name: Convex Database Connector Setup Guide
-title: Convex Connector Setup Guide
+title: Convex Database Connector Setup Guide
 description: Read step-by-step instructions on how to connect your Convex deployment with your destination using Fivetran connectors.
 menuPosition: 0
 ---